Does Alcohol Raise Cholesterol?

 What Happens When Cholesterol Is Too High?

-High cholesterol usually happens when your “bad” LDL cholesterol number is too high, and your “good” HDL cholesterol number is too low.
+High cholesterol usually happens when your “bad” low-density lipoprotein (LDL cholesterol) number is too high, and your “good” high-density lipoprotein (HDL cholesterol) number is too low.
 When your cholesterol levels are not within a healthy range, your risk for developing heart disease and stroke increases.

 The longer your cholesterol numbers remain unhealthy, the greater risk you pose to your heart health.
 Because heart disease is the number one killer of Americans, it’s no surprise that finding ways to care for our hearts and lower our risk of developing heart-related problems is so well-researched.